 The fuel filter is a necessary part of the fuel delivery system.
 It traps debris and contaminants that would otherwise cause damage to the injectors and engine.

 However, as time goes on, the fuel filter can become clogged.
-When this happens, the flow of fuel is hindered, leaving the engine without the necessary component needed for combustion.
+When this happens, the flow of fuel is hindered, leaving the engine without a necessary component for combustion.

 Changing the fuel filter is considered a maintenance task that should never be overlooked.
 Check the owner’s manual to find out how often you should replace the fuel filter.